qorix-group/score/docs/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 | For each affected design element in scope of each diagram, assign the faults by ID from the fault model applicable and document it as a sphinx-needs directive.
 | Document the resulting failure mode and effect and the mitigated safety requirement.
 Document safety mitigation to avoid or control the failure.
 | The mitigation coverage shall be estimated in percent.
-The attributes of the template are described in :ref:`_process_requirements_safety_analysis_attributes'.
+The attributes of the template are described in :ref:`process_requirements_safety_analysis_attributes`

 **Step 2:**